This post was updated on the 20th of January 2021. Information given was correct on that date.

 Free money for very little effort is one of the best kinds of money there is.
 Sure, you probably already have a job that pays the bills, and hopefully, you enjoy it too, but since most of us are already working all of the hours we are physically able, making more on the side without burning out becomes a little more tricky.

 For those little things in life that cost a bit more, like holidays, home improvements, new cars, or for big savings goals like saving for a house, every extra penny made really counts.

 Switching bank accounts is a really good way to get free money out of the banks, for very little effort at all.
 I’ve done it myself several times, and it really couldn’t be easier.
-In a 9 month period, I’ve made £700, and the whole process only took a few hours in total.
+In just under a year, I’ve made £850, and the whole process only took a few hours in total.